 - 2.7.4.
 A transition demand shall only be terminated once the system has detected the driver has taken over manual control or a minimum risk manoeuvre has started. - 2.7.4.1.
 In case the driver is not responding to a transition demand by taking over manual control, a minimum risk manoeuvre shall be started automatically, earliest [10 s] after the start of the transition demand. - 2.7.5.
 The transition demand shall consist at least of an optical and in addition an acoustic and/or haptic warning signal.
-Latest [4] seconds after the initiation of the transition demand, the warning shall be escalated and shall contain a haptic warning. - Remark: ACSF-20-16: Need for measureable values for the warning strategies for the Technical Service for Type Approval. - 2.7.6.
+Latest [4] seconds after the initiation of the transition demand, the warning shall be escalated and shall contain a haptic warning. - 2.7.6.
 The system shall be deactivated at the end of any transition phase, unless a minimum risk manoeuvre needs to be performed. - 2.8.
 Information to the driver - 2.8.1.
-The following information shall be indicated to the driver: - the system status "active" by at least an optical signal, [containing an unique indication [with a green steering wheel with an additional "A"].] - any failure of the system with at least an optical signal unless the system is manually deactivated (off mode), - transition demand as specified in section paragraph 2.7. - minimum risk manoeuvre by an optical signal and either an acoustic or a haptic signal and
+The following information shall be indicated to the driver: - the system status "active" by at least an optical signal, [containing an unique indication [with a green steering wheel with an additional "A"].]